Persevering

 • Changing social groups or workplaces has the advantage of starting fresh, which gives you a chance to try again with new associates.

-• Communities filled with odd people are often necessary to have breakthroughs with success.
+• Communities filled with odd people are often necessary for successful breakthroughs.

 • If you keep failing to gain influence, rebuild your social network.